vLAR-group/DM-NeRF/README.md

 ```
 ##### Mesh Generation

-For the mesh generation, you can change the config file and then run:
+For mesh generation, you can change the config file and then run:

 ```bash
 CUDA_VISIBLE_DEVICES=0 python -u test_dmsr.py --config configs/dmsr/test/meshing.txt